tejwanir/Coordinated-Force-Langauge-Robotics/README.md

 │   ├── ...
 │   └── significant_notebook.ipynb
 ├── .gitignore
-├── .python-version
 ├── requirements.txt
 └── README.md
 ```

 - `Coordinated-Force-Language-Robotics` - project root
-- `src/` - project code
+- `src/` - project source code
-- `src/__init__.py` - makes `src/` a module which allows project code to be imported into interactive python notebooks
+- `src/__init__.py` - makes `src/` a package which allows project source code to be imported into other code outside of `src/` such as `notebooks/`
+- `src/services/` - project source code is split into multiple services that are responsible for different features and logic; one example is the service that manages and controls the robot
+- `src/services/some_service/` - holds all of the code for a particular service
+- `src/common/` - holds common code used throughout project source code
+- `src/scripts/` - helper scripts that are their own entry points
+- `src/main.py` - entry point of the project source code
-- `notebooks/` - while notebooks are git ignored no matter where they exist in the project directory structure, put any created notebooks into this appropiate folder
+- `notebooks/` - while notebooks are git ignored no matter where they exist in the project directory structure, put any created notebooks into this appropiate folder; any files in this directory are gitignored by default as well
-- `notebooks/preamble.py` - helper script that if imported into a notebook will allow further imports from `src/`
+- `notebooks/preamble.py` - helper script that if imported into a notebook will allow further imports from `src/`; this file is not gitignored
 - `notebooks/significant_notebook.ipynb` - any significant files in `notebooks/` that should be commmitted must inclulde the line in the `.gitignore` file:
     ```
     !notebooks/[name of significant notebook].ipynb